 RELATED: Sugar Snap Peas and Pistachios

 Start with chopped leeks and fresh or frozen peas cooked in chicken stock or broth (whichever you have on hand).

 Add a sprinkling of flour to thicken the sauce.

-I like to also add a pat of butter to add more flavor and thickening power.
+I like to also add a pat of butter to add more layers of flavor and thickening power.

 Finally, add fresh cream to give this dish a touch of richness that compliments both the peas and leeks beautifully.

-For more delicious side dish ideas, be sure to check out my Pinterest Board: Side Dish Recipes from Wisconsin Homemaker.
+For more delicious side dish ideas, be sure to check out these family favorites: